xrdocs/ncs5500/_tutorials/mdb-ncs5700.md

 _Picture #3 Network deployment use cases_

 So, it’s obvious that the requirements are not same for these different use cases.
-Rather than just having a fixed profiles why not give users some flexibility in carving resources to the databases which fits for their scale requirements.
+Rather than just having a fixed profile why not give users some flexibility in carving resources to the databases which fits for their scale requirements.
 **That flexibility is available with the MDB feature!**